SalesforceLabs/OrgCheck/docs/install.md

  - And assign your user to this additional permission set.
 For more information, you can check that closed issue: https://github.com/VinceFINET/OrgCheck/issues/118

+### When installing the app from AppExchange I see error like "This package can’t be installed...
+Package namespace conflict"
+In this case it is more likely that you are trying to install the application from the AppExchange on a Salesforce Organization where the standalone package is already installed.
+This can be explained easily, both app share the same namespace (aka package name).
+So either you keep the standalone package or you remove it and try to install the app from the AppExchange again.
+Both version are FREE anyway and will be maintained!
+It is up to you to choose the one you prefer!